sun01822/Store-RestAPI/README.md

 ## Requirements

 Simple RestAPI is currently extended with the following requirements.
-Instructions on how to use them in your own application are linked below.
+Instructions on how to use them in your application are linked below.

 | Requirement | Version |
 | ----------- | ------- |